cscw2015/maverick/Final Report/final_report.md

 ## Appendix 3: Interview Questions

 The following list contains general questions used throughout our interviews to facilitate discussion.
 Not all questions are listed, as some are context-specific to interviews and/or break confidentiality.

+## Appendix 4: Tools Used by Council

+Through all the interviews we discovered a set of software tools that the city is currently using to manage their day-to-day operations.
+As these tools do not fit into any other section of the report, we list them here along with their general function.
+Future studies on the city of Victoria may want to look at these tools (or their replacements, should they be replaced) and assess whether they are being used effectively.

+**Tools**
+- Development tracker that has documents about every development that’s happening in the city which was made online this year (2015)
+- NationBuilder, a constituency management  for tracking emails.
+It’s a political organizer.
+The website basically runs on the NationBuilder platform which has  a database attached to it.
+- Atomic Crayon, website provider
+- Icompass provides software for information management services for council and committee operations.
+- Granicus and Civic web are for council operations.
+- Meeting Management Software designed by iCompass is used  to get the agenda and do some modifications as and when required during the council meetings.
+- Meeting  Broadcast Software designed by Granicus is used to broadcast the city meetings.
+- Microsoft suite is used for core productivity.
+- Tempest is used for building and permitting software.
+- JD Edward Software is used for core financial purposes.
+- SurveyMonkey is used to collect available meeting times from all councillors
+- Website is there for council-public communication
+- HaveYourSay is the portal where all the citizen engagement activities are posted
+- PlaySpeak was used to track development applications earlier
+- Internal App of Civic web is used to manage huge agendas on the councillors ipad during meeting

 ## References